cms-opendata-workshop/workshop2022-lesson-ttbarljetsanalysis/_episodes/02-coffea-analysis.md

 - "keypoint 2"
 ---

+This episode is a recast of the [analysis demo](https://github.com/iris-hep/analysis-grand-challenge/blob/main/analyses/cms-open-data-ttbar/coffea.ipynb) presented by Alexander Held at the [IRIS-HEP AGC Workshop 2022](https://indico.cern.ch/event/1126109/).
+Our attempt is to make it more understandable by paying a bit more attention to the details.

 ## Datasets and pre-selection

 As was mentioned in the previous episode, we will be working towards a measurement of the top and anti-top quark production cross section $$ \sigma_{t\bar{t}} $$.
 The lepton+jets final state $$t\bar{t} \rightarrow (bW^{+})(\bar{b}W_{-}) \rightarrow bq\bar{q} bl^{-}\bar{\nu_{l}}$$ is characterized by one lepton (here we look at electrons and muons only), significant missing transverse energy, and four jets, two of which are identified as b-jets.